BCCHR-IT/custom-template-engine/README.md

 ## Switching from Custom Report Builder to Custom Template Engine

-When switching from the old module to the rebranded module, you must delete the old module from your REDCap installation first!
+When switching from the old module to the rebranded module, you must disable the old module first!

 ## Configuration